keithpunkp/SQL_Python_Project/README.md

 ## 2. Collaborator(s)
 Kevin Chan, thanks a lot!
-He helped brainstorm many ideas and logic of the database.
+He helped brainstorm many ideas and logic of the database, and contributed a lot too.

 ## 3. Schema